 Special Educational Needs at St Stephen’s C of E First School

 The changes in the Children and Families Bill affect the way children with special educational needs (SEN) are supported in schools.
-The new approach begins in September 2014 and places pupils at the centre of planning.
-The key principles of the new legislation are:
+The new approach began in September 2014 and places pupils at the centre of planning.
+The key principles of the new legislation were:

 1. Young people and their families will be involved in discussions about the support they need, so they can share their knowledge and feed back to the school on the young person’s progress.

 2. Education, health and care plans (EHC) will replace statements of special educational needs.
 New assessments for additional educational needs will follow the EHC guidelines from September 2014.
 (Existing statements will remain in force until all children and young people have completed the transition, which will be within three years).